ashwinvis/phd-thesis/chapter_01_1_exp_desc.md

 chose to force at large scales.
 In the literature, various approaches can be found to inject KE into the system.
 For instance in
-@AugierBillantNegrettiChomaz2013 a series of flapping plates stationed along the boundary ere used to generate dipoles.
+@AugierBillantNegrettiChomaz2013 a series of flapping plates stationed along the boundary are used to generate dipoles.
 A drawback of this method is that it also produces smaller scales of motion in comparison with the size of the plate.
 In
 @PraudFinchamSommeria2005, a rake consisting of series of flat plates were towed through the fluid which also has the same drawback.
 Here we replaced the